-- (i) Permits are required for Track and Field competitions as indicated below: - (a) Competition Providers of competitions classified as Level 5, 4 or 3 must obtain a Permit from UKA. - (b) Competition Providers of competitions classified as Level 2 held within the boundaries of England, Northern Ireland, Scotland or Wales must obtain a Permit from the appropriate Home Country Association or from UKA for UK wide competitions. - (c) Competition Providers of competitions classified as Level 1 must obtain a Permit from the appropriate Home Country Association where recognition of athlete performance is required.

-(ii) The maximum time allowed for a track and field competition held under a UKA permit will be 8 hours unless a separate group of officials is provided.
-The 8 hours will commence at the programmed time of the first event and be completed at the scheduled finish time of the final event.

-On the first failure to comply a warning will be issued to the Competition Provider and subsequent failures may result in the withholding of a permit.
+- Licences are required for Track and Field competitions as indicated below: - (a) Competition Providers of competitions classified as Level 2 must obtain a Licence from UKA. - (b) Competition Providers of competitions classified as Level 1 held within the boundaries of England, Northern Ireland, Scotland or Wales must obtain a Licence from the appropriate Home Country Association or from UKA for UK wide competitions. - (ii) The maximum time allowed for a track and field competition held under a UKA Licence will be 8 hours unless a separate group of officials is provided.
+The 8 hours will commence at the programmed time of the first event and be completed at the scheduled finish time of the final event. - (iii) On the first failure to comply a warning will be issued to the Competition Provider and subsequent failures may result in the withholding of a Licence.